m-anasnasir/m-anasnasir/README.md

 ## About Me
-- 🎓 Final Year Software Engineering Student at **NED University of Engineering and Technology**
+- Completed Bachelor Degree in Software Engineering from **NED University of Engineering and Technology**
-- 🌐 Building scalable and reliable solutions with **AWS, Docker, CI/CD**
+- Building scalable and reliable solutions with **AWS, Docker, CI/CD**
-- 🔗 Exploring IoT-based systems with **ESP32, MicroPython, and AWS integration**
+- Exploring IoT-based systems with **ESP32, MicroPython, and AWS integration**
-- 📊 Strong background in **Project Management & Agile practices**
+- Strong background in **Project Management & Agile practices**
-- 🔍 Aspiring **DevOps/Cloud Engineer**
+- Aspiring **DevOps/Cloud Engineer**

 ## 🛠Skills & Technologies